 Last night while I was drifting deeper and deeper into the sweet auroras of slumber, my neighbor was no doubt cracking his knuckles, getting ready for the little midnight piano recital he was about to treat my block to.
-The scene unfolded thusly: a hill tucked in fog; a row of quiet, darkened homes; and an explosion into the intro to Vanessa Carlton’s “A Thousand Miles” from two human hands writhing as fast as their fingers would allow them.
-Being yanked awake but not (quite) curmudgeonly enough to ask this person to kindly close the lid of that piano onto their fingertips, I decided to see what was happening in the world of social media.
+The scene unfolded thusly: a hill tucked in fog; a row of quiet, darkened homes; and an explosion into Vanessa Carlton’s “A Thousand Miles” from two human hands just moving as fast as their fingers would allow them.
+Being yanked awake but not (quite) curmudgeonly enough to ask this neighbor to kindly close the lid of that piano onto their fingertips, I decided to see what was happening in the world of social media.

-We’ve known about blue light for a while now; we’ve known an overexposure to blue light messes with our sleep and causes eyestrain and fatigue, and we’ve known it can induce migraines and contribute to age-related macular degeneration—we just haven’t known exactly why.
+We’ve known about blue light in a technological context for a while now.
+We’ve known an overexposure to blue light messes with our sleep and causes eyestrain and fatigue, and we’ve known it can induce migraines and contribute to age-related macular degeneration—we just haven’t known exactly why.
 However, a team of researchers at The University of Toledo (UT) has changed that; they believe they’ve figured out how blue light reacts with our eyes to increase the risk of macular degeneration, and the team hopes they can use the information they’ve gained to come up with innovative treatments for the disease.